Washington and Georgetown Railroad: Origins

-In 1858, New York City businessmen began working to bring streetcar service to Washington, D.C., where transit consisted of horse-drawn wagons (omnibuses) operated on several lines.
+In 1858, New York City businessmen began working to bring streetcar service to Washington, D.C., where transit consisted of horse-drawn omnibuses operated on several lines.

 On May 17, 1862, the United States Congress enacted legislation that incorporated the first Washington streetcar company: the Washington and Georgetown Railroad ("Washington and Georgetown Railway Company", according to some official sources) and authorized it to build three street horsecar lines.
 Its officers included President Henry D. Cooke (brother of Civil War financier Jay Cooke); John Carter Marbury of Georgetown, George Gideon and Harris C. Fahnestock of Washington, D.C.; Edward W. Clark and J. Barlow Moorehead of Philadelphia; and William A. Darling of New York.

 The W&GRC's first streetcar ran on Pennsylvania Avenue NW from the Capitol building to the State Department on July 29, 1862.
 Full operations, from the Navy Yard to Georgetown on Pennsylvania Avenue NW/SE, began on October 2, 1862.
 The horsecars traveled from the intersection of High Street and Bridge Street (today's Wisconsin Avenue NW and M Street NW) in Georgetown along Bridge Street to Pennsylvania Avenue.

 The line then traveled along Pennsylvania Avenue and passed the White House and the foot of the Capitol.
 From there it went north on 1st St NW one block, then east on B St NW/NE for two blocks, then south across the grounds of the Capitol to its east and back onto Pennsylvania Avenue.
 It then traveled southeast on Pennsylvania to 8th St SE where it turned south to the Navy Yard, stopping at M St SE and 8th St SE.